-Dropbox vs OneDrive in 2021
+Dropbox vs OneDrive

 Except Google Drive, Dropbox and OneDrive are the two leading cloud storage services with large user base and great functions.
 You may own both Dropbox account and OneDrive account at the same time no matter to gain more free storage or to enjoy different services.
 Before learning how to connect Dropbox to OneDrive easily, you can look through the table below to know the difference between Dropbox and OneDrive and thus using them together in a better way.

 |Free Storage||2 GB||5 GB|

 |Max Storage||2 TB||6 TB|

 |Application||Windows, Mac, Linux, Android, iOS||Windows, Mac, Android, iOS|

 |Security||One “key” for all the data||Own “key” for each file|